cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 -------------------

-Base class of the source term for the Immersed Boundary Penalized Direct Forcing method (PDF)
+Basic class of source_PDF terms introduced in the equation.

 Parameters are: